-This paper joins a nascent economics literature on the environmental impacts of forests and their downstream effects on health and economic prosperity, including the impacts of large-scale deforestation or afforestation on downwind precipitation and agricultural outcomes (Araujo, 2023; Grosset, Papp, and Taylor, 2023), the effects of urban trees on microclimate and property values (Han et al., 2021; Li, 2023), and the effect of urban afforestation on infant health improvement (Jones and Goodkind, 2019).
+To the best of our knowledge, our study provides the first thorough empirical assessment of the environmental benefits, risks, and health values of a large-scale urban afforestation program.
+This paper joins a nascent economics literature on the causal impacts of forests, such as the environmental and economic consequences of tree mortality (Druckenmiller, 2020), the impacts of large-scale deforestation or afforestation on downwind precipitation and agricultural outcomes (Araujo, 2023; Grosset, Papp, and Taylor, 2023), the effects of urban trees on microclimate and property values (Han et al., 2021; Li, 2023), the effect of urban afforestation on infant health improvement (Iones and Goodkind, 2019), and the welfare effects of urban greenbelts (Koster, 2024).
 The dearth of economic studies contrasts with a vast, multi-disciplinary effort to understand urban forests and their potentials in air quality improvement, climate moderation, energy conservation, carbon sequestration, noise reduction, stormwater management, wildlife habitat provision, among many other ecosystem services that are critical for sustainable urban development and climate change policies more broadly (Kahn and Walsh, 2015).
-While the natural sciences offer valuable insights into the interactions between forests and the environment, numerous questions remain open regarding the real-world effectiveness, efficiency, and equity of urban afforestation policies from an econometric standpoint.
+While the natural sciences offer valuable insights into the interactions between forests and the environment, numerous questions remain open regarding the real-world effectiveness, efficiency, and equity of urban afforestation policies from an econometric standpoint.1